-- Diction data protection information in accordance with the GDPR (INFO SHEET)
+3. Diction data protection information in accordance with the GDPR (FACT SHEET)

 Diction makes available to clients, interested parties, job applicants and other third parties (stakeholders) separate data protection information in accordance with the GDPR in electronic form on the link below (also on the website www.diction.ch) or in physical form (Articles 13, 14 and 21 GDPR: information to be provided and right to object).

-Link data protection information GDPR: Data-Protection Info Sheet
+Link data protection information GDPR: Data-Protection Fact Sheet